JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

   <img width="2000" height="1200" alt="fig_heatmap_season_zone" src="https://github.com/user-attachments/assets/dfefc636-85ce-4e4b-9733-967e10d6a6dc" />

    ***Figure 2.
 Far-set rate by season and starting zone.
 Warmer colors indicate a higher probability of a far set.
-Across seasons, far-set rates generally rise on the fixed 131.8 m benchmark; within each season,success increases as starting field position moves closer to the opposition half.***
+Across seasons, far-set rates generally rise on the fixed 13.18 m benchmark, within each season,success increases as starting field position moves closer to the opposition half.***

 - **Context Matters:**
   Starting position has a clear effect.
 Sets beginning deep in a team’s own end (zone `YR`) have the lowest success rate (**18.4%**), while those starting closer to the opposition’s line (`CL`) have the highest (**21.2%**).